shabin5785/Webpack_Learn/README.md

 - every build , now with chunk hash name, causes a new file to be added to dist directory (our code mainy and vendor wen we change it).
 This fills up dist with all build files and bundles.
 We can use a plugin called rim-raf to clear the directory.
 Like clear files .
 We addd to package json, and assign a job to it.

 - we can run clean job before the build, so that dist is cleared before each build.

+**Webpack Dev server**

+- webpack dev server is intermediate between webpacj output and browser.
+It automates all manual actions, like build, refresh etc when we cahnge files.
+So this autoamtes teh build and refreshes the browser automatically.
+It updates only the changed files or js.
+Also it automatically loads the html page to browser.

+- the WP dev server, is client side only.
+It only loads and refreshes pages, and listenes for changes.
+We cannot add any logic to WP dev server, like access database.